dorna-robotics/blog/drawing/readme.md

 ```
 ## Explanation of Code
 ### Main Function
 We can take a look at the main function.
 This section is at the bottom of the code.
-The main function starts by connecting to the robot and with user inputs for the width and length the program has a better understanding of the scaling of the iamge.
+The main function starts by connecting to the robot.
 ```python
 if __name__ == '__main__':
     robot = dorna()